howardng19/Courseworks-and-projects/Data Science FYP/README.md

 model.
 Classification models to be implemented are Logistic Regression model and Random Forest Classification model.

-## Folder and files

-./report and presentations/ : All presentation slides and report

-./hurricane_data/ : The original data provided in .csv

-./hurricane_data_analysis.Rmd : The script for data analysis and modelling written in R language (run in RStudio)

 ## Overview

 ### The data